dracoventions/TWCManager/docs/PolicyCustomization.md

 - `greenEnergyLimit`
 - `nonScheduledLimit`

+## Latching

+Sometimes, the conditions that trigger a policy could cause those conditions no longer to be true.
+This does not occur with the built-in policy conditions, but could with custom conditions.
+For example, a policy that allows charging when power is being exported could increase consumption and eliminate the export.

+Alternatively, you might have a condition which occasionally fails to match.
+If you restrict Track Green Energy to run only when generation is above a certain level, a passing cloud might cause you to exit and later re-enter the policy.

+To handle these cases, policies support latching.
+When a policy is defined to latch, the conditions are treated as continuing to be true for a specified number of minutes after they last evaluated true.
+(Note:  This does not prevent a policy change if an earlier policy's conditions become true.)

+The Track Green Energy policy can be latched using the `greenEnergyLatch` value.
+Custom policies can be latched using the `latch_period` attribute.

 # Defining Custom Policies

 If you wish to add additional policies, they can be specified in the